 - Call 911 or go to the ER immediately.

-- Do not try to induce vomiting (make your child throw up).
+- Do not try to induce vomiting (in other words, don't make your child throw up).

 - Don't let your child eat or drink.

 - Tell the doctors that you believe your child swallowed a button battery.
-An X-ray will be done to see if the battery is in your child's body.
+An X-ray can be done to see if the battery is in your child's body.

 - Understand that if a battery is stuck in your child's body, it has to be removed to prevent further injury.

 If you have young kids in your home, childproof as much as you can.
-Get down on your hands and knees in every room of your house to see things from a child's perspective.
+Get down on your hands and knees in every room of your house to see things as kids do.
 Be aware of your child's surroundings and what could be dangerous.

 Of course, childproofing shouldn't take the place of parental supervision.
-Watching kids is the best way to prevent accidents from happening.
+Keeping an eye on kids is the best way to prevent accidents.